Mickey Mouse: Legal issues

-Like all major Disney characters, Mickey Mouse is not only copyrighted but also trademarked, which lasts in perpetuity as long as it continues to be used commercially by its owner.
-So, whether or not a particular Disney cartoon goes into the public domain, the characters themselves may not be used as trademarks without authorization.
+Although the earliest designs of Mickey Mouse entered the public domain in 2024, the character, like all major Disney characters, remains trademarked by Disney.
+Trademarks last for as long as it continues to be used commercially by its owner.
+So, while people are free to use early designs of Mickey Mouse, due to him being trademarked, there are still limitations.
+For example, the character cannot be referred to as "Mickey Mouse" without permission, nor can the early designs be used "...in a way that misleads consumers into thinking your work is produced or sponsored by Disney."

+Between 1991 and 1998, the Walt Disney Company filed a trademark infringement complaint against the Paraguayan Mickey brand whose logo shares similarities with Mickey Mouse.
+Ultimately, Disney lost the case as Mickey SRL had continuously used the trademark since 1956 without prior complaint.

-Because of the Copyright Term Extension Act of the United States (sometimes called the 'Mickey Mouse Protection Act' because of extensive lobbying by the Disney corporation) and similar legislation within the European Union and other jurisdictions where copyright terms have been extended, works such as the early Mickey Mouse cartoons will remain under copyright until at least 2024.
-However, some copyright scholars argue that Disney's copyright on the earliest version of the character may be invalid due to ambiguity in the copyright notice for Steamboat Willie.
+Due to the Copyright Term Extension Act of the United States (sometimes called the "Mickey Mouse Protection Act" because of extensive lobbying by the Disney corporation) and similar legislation within the European Union and other jurisdictions where copyright terms have been extended, the early Steamboat Willie version of Mickey Mouse cartoons remained under copyright until the end of 2023.
+The 1928 version of Mickey entered the U.S. public domain at the start of 2024, and in 2025 the cartoons and versions of Mickey from 1929 joined them.

+Copyright scholars have argued that Disney's copyright on the earliest version of the character may have been invalid due to ambiguity in the copyright notice for Steamboat Willie.

-The Walt Disney Company has become well known for protecting its trademark on the Mickey Mouse character—whose likeness is closely associated with the company—with particular zeal.
+The Walt Disney Company is well known for zealously protecting its trademark on Mickey Mouse—whose likeness is synonymous and closely associated with the company.
 In 1989, Disney threatened legal action against three daycare centers in the Orlando, Florida region (where Walt Disney World is a dominant employer) for having Mickey Mouse and other Disney characters painted on their walls.
 The characters were removed, and the newly opened rival Universal Studios Florida allowed the centers to use their own cartoon characters with their blessing, to build community goodwill.